-This consideration is also dependent on where you need to raise your vehicle.
-For instance, if you need to change your oil, you should be raising the car at the end where your engine sits.
-For most cars, it’s at the front, but in some, it’s in the middle or at the rear, like with the mid-engine Toyota MR-2.
-If you just need to change a tire, typically the jack point is under the doors on the bottom part of the body, in between the wheels.
+First, ask yourself which part of your car needs to go up in the air.
+For instance, if you need to change your oil, you should be raising the end of the car that houses the engine.
+For most cars, it’s at the front, but in some, it’s in the middle or at the rear.
+If you just need to change a tire, it’s the corner that’s flat that needs to get off the ground.

 Additionally, keep in mind there are four wheels, so four points where the vehicle’s total weight is distributed.
 If your car weighs 4,000 pounds, you’ve got approximately 1,000 pounds weighing down each wheel, though the its layout and its weight distribution could alter this equation.
 Floor jacks and stands vary in weight capacity, so read the fine print carefully before you buy to ensure what you take home is sturdy enough for the job.

 Always raise your car on level ground.
 If you don’t, it could roll or slip off the jack.
 It’s also best to park it on a hard surface, like tarmac, instead of on grass or on a dirt road.

 Straighten the steering wheel, put the car in park (or in first gear if you have a manual transmission; never in neutral), and firmly engage the parking brake.
 This keeps it from moving unexpectedly when you’re under it.